Enquire

 Background

-Approaching a 20 year investment in the Hume community and with future projects planned for the next 15 years, Pask has a long term commitment to the area and values its relationship with Hume City Council.
-Pask remains committed to progressing the timely delivery of a convenient, accessible and viable neighbourhood activity centre to serve the Providence and wider Greenvale community.
+Approaching a 20-year investment in the Hume community and with future projects planned for the next 15 years, Pask has a long-term commitment to the area and values its relationship with Hume City Council and local residents.